Paolo Nutini announces huge UK outdoor shows at Eden Sessions and On The Mount

 Paolo Nutini has announced two huge outdoor UK headline shows for this summer – you can find all the details below.

-The Scottish singer-songwriter is due to perform at the On The Mount concert series in Reading on June 18 before playing an Edens Sessions concert at the Eden Project in Cornwall the following day (June 19).
+The Scottish singer-songwriter is due to perform at the On The Mount concert series in Reading on June 18 before playing an Eden Sessions concert at the Eden Project in Cornwall the following day (June 19).

 Tickets for both dates go on general sale at 10am GMT this Friday (February 9) – you’ll be able to buy yours here.